massexchange/MXEngineering/4C Integration.md

 * Orders cannot be matched FOR the current day, ie an order for today's media can match, at the latest, yesterday.

 #### Workflow
-1. Seller submits their supply into the market
+1. Seller submits their supply into the market.
-2. Buyer queries the market to see avails
+2. Buyer queries the market to see avails.
-3. Buyer submits their demand into the market
+3. Buyer submits their demand into the market.
-    a. create a `Campaign` per brand
+    a. create a `Campaign` per brand.
-    b. create `OrderGroups` for all desired `Assets` in that campaign
+    b. create `OrderGroups` for all desired `Assets` in that campaign.
-    c. submit ordergroups into the market
+    c. submit ordergroups into the market.
-4. If there is is no match, the orders rest until cancelled or expired
+4. If there is is no match, the orders rest until cancelled or expired.
 5. If there is a match, the inventory is transferred and taken off the market.
-6. After a match, buyer can see results on the Log
+6. After a match, buyer can see results on the Log.

 ### API Structure